Reedsburg Area High School: Clubs

 RAHS has a competitive show choir, named the "Choraliers", and previously had a women's-only group, "Corodonna".
 During the 2020 season, Choraliers took home the Best Vocals, Best Band and Grand Championship awards at the Monona Grover Silver Stage Invitational.

-Drama Club

-RAHS offers Drama Club available to all students.
-In the fall, the club gets together to perform a musical on odd numbered years, and a one-act play on even numbered years.
-In the spring there is a play.
-In 2019, Reedsburg Area High School was selected to perform their "Joseph and the Amazing Technicolor Dreamcoat" musical for the Wisconsin High School Theatre Festival in the Milwaukee High School of the Arts.
+In 2019, the Reedsburg Area High School Drama Club was selected to perform their "Joseph and the Amazing Technicolor Dreamcoat" musical for the Wisconsin High School Theatre Festival in the Milwaukee High School of the Arts.